OscarRomero1717/MicroservicesSerata/README.md

 # MicroservicesSerata
-Solution  for  e-commerce into  c# netcore an entity Framekork, microservice-oriented architecture pattern ,design patterns CQRS,MediatorCommand and Dependency Injector, Unit tests and deployed  into  azure.
+Solution  for  e-commerce into  c# netcore and entity Framekork, microservice-oriented architecture pattern ,design patterns CQRS,MediatorCommand and Dependency Injector, Unit tests and deployed  into  azure.